Sparkle HDL

 - Pattern matching on Signal tuples (use

-.fst/.sndinstead) - Recursive let-bindings (use manual IR for feedback loops)
+.fst/.sndinstead) - Recursive let-bindings for complex feedback (use manual IR construction)

 - Higher-order functions beyond